 - Older age, male sex, cardiovascular disease and chronic lung disease were associated with COVID-19-related death (in keeping with data from the general population)

-- Moderate/high disease activity, glucocorticoids/steroids (for e.g. prednisolone) at doses of >10mg daily, rituximab, sulfasalazine and some immunosuppressants were associated with COVID-19-related death.
-Methotrexate and tumour necrosis factor inhibitors were not shown to have a negative impact.
+- Moderate/high disease activity, glucocorticoids/steroids (for e.g. prednisolone) at doses of >10mg daily, rituximab, sulfasalazine, methotrexate and some immunosuppressants were associated with COVID-19-related death.
+Tumour necrosis factor inhibitors were not shown to have a negative impact.

 - Therefore, the priority should be to maintain adequate disease control while minimising glucocorticoids/steroids.
 Glucocorticoids/steroids have been associated with a higher risk of hospitalisation.

-- A number of medications used to treat rheumatic diseases, such as hydroxychloroquine, glucocorticoids (dexamethasone), tocilizumab and baricitinib have been trialled as treatments for severe COVID-19.
-Only dexamethasone and tocilizumab have been shown to be effective in the treatment of severe COVID-19 infections.
-Regardless, ALL patients on these medications should take the same precautions as all members of the community.
+- A number of medications used to treat rheumatic diseases, such as hydroxychloroquine, glucocorticoids (dexamethasone), tocilizumab and baricitinib have been trialed as treatments for severe COVID-19.
+Baricitinib, dexamethasone and tocilizumab have been shown to be effective in the treatment of severe COVID-19 infections.
+Regardless, ALL patients on these medications should take the same precautions as other members of the community.

 Should I have the COVID-19 vaccine?